 - Belt: 5.11 TDU Belt – You may be wearing one anyway, but adding a belt to your outfit can be useful for emergencies.
 (See why this one is the best survival belt).

 - Poncho: Arcturus Rain Poncho – Staying dry is important during an emergency.
 (See why this is the best survival poncho)

 - Survival Mirror: UST Micro Mirror (see why this survival mirror is the best EDC option)

-- Power Bank: Portable battery packs have come way down in cost and are very versatile.
+- Power Bank: INUI Portable Charger – Portable battery packs have come way down in cost and are very versatile.
 (This one topped our phone power bank review)

 - Concealed Carry Handgun: Your preferred CCW that you are trained on (see ours here).

 - Pepper Spray: Sabre 3-in-1 Pepper Spray – A great non-lethal weapon for personal protection.
 (See how this tested as the best pepper spray)